aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/12-run-wrf.md

 Once the job has been processed, you should see similar results as follows in one of the rsl.out.* files:

-Look for "SUCCESS COMPLETE WRF" at the end of the rsl* file.
+Look for "SUCCESS COMPLETE WRF" at the end of the rsl.out.0000 file.

 ![wrf output](/images/hpc-aws-parallelcluster-workshop/wrf-rsl-out-0000.png)